Clean Water Rule: Biden administration

 In June 2021 the administration of President Joe Biden described "significant environmental degradation" from hundreds of recently-initiated development projects that were not subject to regulatory approval because of the 2019 repeal.
 In an announcement EPA said it planned initiate a new rulemaking to reverse the 2019/2020 rule and restore the 2015 regulation widening the scope of federal jurisdiction over waterways.
 USACE and EPA published a new definition of WOTUS, returning to the definition in the pre-2015 regulations, on January 18, 2023.
 The rule took effect on March 20, 2023.
-However, on May 25, 2023, the restored policy would again be rolled back after the U.S. Supreme Court ruled that the EPA cannot regulate waters in the United States which have been isolated from larger bodies of water.
+On May 25, 2023 the Supreme Court rolled back the restored policy in Sackett v.
+Environmental Protection Agency, ruling that only wetlands and permanent bodies of water with a "continuous surface connection" to "traditional interstate navigable waters" are covered by the Clean Water Act.

+Updated definition

+EPA and the Army published a proposed rule, which would implement the 2023 Sackett decision, on November 20, 2025.